Wentuz/SZOPlugin/README.md

         Gravity is more forgiving for them
     >   Mewchant
         Fish and spider eyes are tasty
-        Slightly faster and almost immyne to fall dmg lost 1 heart
+        Slightly faster and almost immune to fall dmg lost 1 heart
-        Can upgrade compasses,
+        Can upgrade compasses, clocks and spyglasses

 > Custom items :
     > Weapons :